vitoOmbero/pep/02-guess-number-game/README.md

 ...plus minor fixes.

-Your system may have not locale
+Note: Your system may have not locale

 ```bash
 locale -a